TGem7/Gem-Pokermon/README.md

 Indeedee-M: 1x mult for each psychic joker or energy you have

 Alolan Marowak: 0.5x mult whenever a card is sold.
 Held Thick Clubs count as sold

+Joltik: +5 hazards(1 per 10), At end of round, turns one of your hazard cards held in hand to gold

+Galvantula: +5 hazards(1 per 10), At end of round, turns every third hazard card held in hand to gold